Derbent: Persian rule

 A traditionally and historically Iranian city, the first intensive settlement in the Derbent area dates from the 8th century BC; the site was intermittently controlled by the Persian monarchs, starting from the 6th century BC.
-Until the 4th century AD, it was part of Caucasian Albania which was a satrapy of the Achaemenid Persian Empire, and is traditionally identified with Albana, the capital.
-The modern name is a Persian word (دربند Darband) meaning "gateway", which came into use in the end of the 5th or the beginning of the 6th century AD, when the city was re-established by Kavadh I of the Sassanid dynasty of Persia, however, Derbent was probably already into the Sasanian sphere of influence as a result of the victory over the Parthians and the conquest of Caucasian Albania by Shapur I, the second shah of the Sassanid Persians.
+Until the 4th century AD, it was part of Caucasian Albania which was a satrapy of the Persian Achaemenid Empire, and is traditionally identified with Albana, the capital.
+The modern name is a Persian word (دربند Darband) meaning "gateway", which came into use in the end of the 5th or the beginning of the 6th century AD, when the city was re-established by Kavad I of the Sassanid dynasty of Persia, however, Derbent was probably already into the Sasanian sphere of influence as a result of the victory over the Parthians and the conquest of Caucasian Albania by Shapur I, the second shah of the Sassanid Persians.
 In the 5th century Derbent also functioned as a border fortress and the seat of a Sassanid marzban.

-The 20 m walls with thirty north-looking towers are believed to belong to the time of Kavadh's son, Khosrau I, who also directed the construction of Derbent's fortress.
+The 20 m walls with thirty north-looking towers are believed to belong to the time of Kavadh's son, Khosrow I, who also directed the construction of Derbent's fortress.

 Some say that the level of the Caspian was formerly higher and that the lowering of the water level opened an invasion route that had to be fortified.
 The chronicler Movses Kaghankatvatsi wrote about "the wondrous walls, for whose construction the Persian kings exhausted our country, recruiting architects and collecting building materials with a view of constructing a great edifice stretching between the Caucasus Mountains and the Great Eastern Sea".
-Derbent became a strong military outpost and harbour of the Sassanid Empire.
+Derbent became a strong military outpost and harbour of the Sasanian Empire.
 During the 5th and 6th centuries, Derbent also became an important center for spreading the Christian faith in the Caucasus.

 During periods when the Sasanians were distracted by war with the Byzantines or protracted battles with the Hephthalites in the eastern provinces, the northern tribes succeeded in advancing into the Caucasus.
-The first Sasanian attempt to seal off the road along the Caspian seacoast at Darband by means of a mud-brick wall has been dated in the reign of Yazdegerd II (438–457 AD).
+The first Sasanian attempt to seal off the road along the Caspian seacoast at Darband by means of a mud-brick wall has been dated in the reign of Yazdegerd II (r.
+438–457 AD).